TheDeanLab/COMPASS/docs/source/design_principles/required_software.rst

 ====================

-Performing accurate optical simulations is essential for designing and validating the illumination pathway of **COMPASS**.
+Performing accurate optical simulations is essential for designing and validating the illumination pathway of **Altair**.
 To facilitate this process, we used **Zemax OpticStudio (Ansys)** to model the full illumination system, optimizing the placement of each optical element to achieve the desired focusing and collimation properties.

 To replicate or modify these simulations, a **Zemax OpticStudio (Ansys)** professional or academic license is needed.
 This enables optical modeling, ray tracing, and tolerance analysis.
-The **Zemax simulation files** used to design the COMPASS illumination system are included in the project’s GitHub repository.
+The **Zemax simulation files** used to design the Altair illumination system are included in the project’s GitHub repository.
 These files allow users to inspect and modify the optical layout, test different lens configurations, and refine performance metrics as needed.

 ---------------